lmiller1990/rails-cypress/README.md

 ## A Creates Post Test

 Let's migrate the first test - creating a post succesfully - to Cypress.
-Create the test with `touch cypress/integration/posts.spec.js`, and add the following:
+First, start the rails server by running `rails server` in a separate terminal from Cypress.
+Next, create the test with `touch cypress/integration/posts.spec.js`, and add the following:

 ```js
 const context = describe